mwbowers/mwbowers.github.io/concepts/user-interface/intercept-model-program-dataflow.md

 ---
 title: Intercept Model <=> Program Data Flow
+description: Uncover the dynamics of the Intercept Model and Program Data Flow with this insightful guide.
+Learn about the methodologies and architectures that enable the interception and manipulation of data flow within software programs.
+This resource is invaluable for developers seeking to understand and implement effective data flow management strategies.
 ---

 Sometimes it is desirable to introduce changes in the UI without affecting the Application Logic.